 Developing Standards and an Assessment Together

 In 2013, WestEd, the Understanding Language Initiative of Stanford University, and the Council of Chief State School Officers (CCSSO) developed a set of English Language Proficiency (ELP) Standards that correspond to states' college- and career-ready (CCR) standards for English language arts, mathematics, and science.
-Using an Evidence-Centered Design (ECD) framework, the ELPA21 assessment is being developed, with test items that are aligned to the ELP Standards.
+Using an Evidence-Centered Design (ECD) framework, the ELPA21 assessment instruments were developed with test items that are aligned to the ELP Standards.
 The specifications are tightly linked to the definitions of evidence that stem from the ECD process.

-The ELPA21 assessment system includes many interactive item types which we believe will help to provide a more accurate and reliable measure of students' English langauge proficiency.
-We anticipate that the ELPA21 assessment system will reduce the average turnaround time on reporting results, which will improve the efficiency of data collection, management, sharing, and reporting, and will reduce administrative burdens on school and district staff.
+The ELPA21 assessments include many interactive item types which will help to provide a more accurate and reliable measure of students' English langauge proficiency.
+The ELPA21 assessment system improves the efficiency of data collection, management, sharing, and reporting, and reduces administrative burdens on school and district staff.

-ELPA21 is delivered online, incorporating technology-enhanced items that allow students to indicate their responses in ways that differ from those of traditional item types (e.g., multiple-choice).
+ELPA21 is delivered online, incorporating technology-enhanced items that allow students to indicate their responses in ways that differ from those of traditional paper administrations.
+The assessment items allow for more innovative responses and students are given the opportunity to respond to items in ways not previously available in paper formats.
 The assessment platform is compatible with other college and career readiness assessment consortia platforms.